Skip to main content

 The Hypothalamic-Pituitary (HP) axis is the master control center for many hormonal systems.
 The interaction of a therapy with this axis determines whether it supports or overrides the body’s innate intelligence.

 A GHRH-based peptide therapy like Tesamorelin works at the level of the hypothalamus and pituitary.
 Tesamorelin is a GHRH analog that binds to GHRH receptors on the pituitary gland, stimulating it to produce and secrete its own GH.
-This process is still subject to the body’s loop from somatostatin, an inhibitory hormone.
+This process is still subject to the body’s negative feedback loop from somatostatin, an inhibitory hormone.

 If GH or IGF-1 levels rise too high, somatostatin is released, which naturally dampens the pituitary’s response to the peptide.
 This provides a physiological safety mechanism, making an overdose of endogenous GH production difficult to achieve.
 The therapy works with the axis.